Ng Ling Ling

-Ng Ling Ling (黄玲玲 (N̂g Lêng-lêng, Huáng Línglíng); born 1972) is a Singaporean politician, banker and civil servant.
-A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) representing the Jalan Kayu division of Ang Mo Kio GRC since 2020.
+Ng Ling Ling (黄玲玲 (N̂g Lêng-lêng, Huáng Línglíng); born 11 February 1972) is a Singaporean banker and former politician.
+A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) representing the Jalan Kayu division of Ang Mo Kio Group Representation Constituency between 2020 and 2025.

 Education

 Ng attended Raffles Girls' School and Raffles Junior College.
 She graduated from Nanyang Technological University with a Bachelor of Accountancy in 1994 and completed a Master of Public Administration at the Australian National University in 2003.

 Career

-On graduation, Ng was in the banking industry for six years.
-In 2001, she joined the social service sector by working at the National Council of Social Service.
+Upon graduation from university, Ng worked in the banking industry for six years.
+In 2001, Ng joined the social service sector by working at the National Council of Social Service.
 Ng became the managing director of the Community Chest for five years, stepping down in June 2018.
 Ng was the former chief of future primary care and director of community engagement at the Ministry of Health's Office for Healthcare Transformation.